 A successful gamification strategy isn’t just about making things “gamey” so employees will be tricked into liking their computer-based training; it’s about letting your employees learn by doing.

 A widely quoted statement by the Federation of American Scientists (FAS) holds that learners only remember 10 percent of what they read, 20 percent of what they hear, and 50 percent of what they see demonstrated, but 90 percent when they “do the job themselves, even if only as a simulation.”

 If you think about it, games and learning aren’t really that different.
-According to the late psychologist Robert Gagné, humans learn through an hierarchy of increasing complexity, starting with signal learning and maturing into advanced problem solving.
+According to the late psychologist Robert Gagné, humans learn through a hierarchy of increasing complexity, starting with signal learning and maturing into advanced problem-solving.
 This hierarchy has a strong parallel in the level progression structure of most games.
 You could make the argument that true learning has not even occurred until it has been tested and performed — similar to the way a game asks the user to learn and then execute, either failing and retrying, or succeeding and advancing.